shrinerb/shrine/doc/getting_started.md

 ```

 The attacher is what drives attaching files to model instances; you can use it
-as a more explicit alternative to models' attachment interface, or simply when
+as a more explicit alternative to models' attachment interface, or when you
-you need something that's not available through the attachment methods.
+need something that's not available through the attachment methods.

-You can do things such as change the temporary and permanent storage the
-attacher uses, or upload files directly to permanent storage.
-See the [Using
-Attacher] guide for more details.
+See [Using Attacher] guide for more details.

 ### Temporary storage